List of academic ranks: Chile

 The rank of Instructor "correspond to a stage of training and improvement, and verification of aptitudes for the university task".
 The ranks of Profesor Asistente, Profesor Asociado, y Profesor Titular "correspond to academics fully trained for the university task, with the capacity to perform it in a creative and suitable way, with varying degrees of autonomy according to the level".
-The ranks of profesor asociado y profesor titular are decided by the University's senior evaluation committee.
+The ranks of professor asociado y profesor titular are decided by the University's senior evaluation committee.
 The other ranks are decided by commissions of each faculty.

 The Adjunct category has only the rank of Associate Professor.
 The Postdoctoral Researcher category has no other rank.

 The Pontificia Universidad Católica de Chile has the same three hierarchies of Profesor Titular, Profesor Asociado and Profesor Asistente for the ordinary academic category.
 It also recognizes five adjunct academic categories: Profesor adjunto, Instructor adjunto, Investigador adjunto, Investigador postdoctoral y Profesor visitante.